atelier-ritz/CoilSystemPython/readme.md

 Go to vision.py __init__() function.
 Add a class attribute of the object to be detected.
 For example, self.gripper = Agent(), self.cargo = Agent()

 Define your algorithm in objectDetection.py.
-You can use algorithmA as an Example.
+Refer to algorithmA() as an Example.

 Go to processObjectDetection() and pass your agents to the algorithm you just created.